0xPARC/0xparc-intro-book/src/frontmatter.typ

 = Frontmatter

-These are lightly edited notes from a reading group hosted by the
+These are compiled lecture notes from a reading group hosted by the
 #link("https://0xparc.org", "0xPARC Foundation").
-It's not meant to be a mathematically complete reference, but rather a introduction to the general landscape and ideas for newcomers.
+It's not meant to be a exhaustive textbook or mathematically complete reference, but rather a introduction to the general landscape and ideas for newcomers.

-== Prerequisites

-- Modular arithmetic is assumed, and $FF_q$ denotes the finite field with $q$ elements.
-- The group law on an elliptic curve is assumed, but not much more than that.
-- You should know what a one-way hash function is (like SHA-256).
+We assume a bit of general undergraduate math background, but not too much.
+(For example, I'll just use the word "abelian group" freely, and the reader is assumed to know modular arithmetic.)
+We don't assume specialized knowledge like elliptic curve magic.

 == Characters